 - 5. Fill the mold in three equal layers, slightly overfilling the top layer. - 6.
 Rod each layer 25 times with the hemispherical end of the tamping rod.
 Distribute the rod strokes uniformly over the cross section of each layer. - 7.
 Rod the bottom layer throughout its depth. - 8.
-Rod the middle and top layers about 1 in.
-(25 mm) into the underlying layer. - 9.
+Rod the middle and top layers about 1 in. into the underlying layer. - 9.
 After rodding each layer, lightly tap the sides of the mold 10 to 15 times with the mallet.
-This is to close any voids left by the tamping rod, and to release any large bubbles of entrapped air. - 10.
+This is to close any voids left by the tamping rod, and to release any large bubbles of entrapped air.
+Use an open hand to tap light gauge (metal or plastic) single-use molds if found to be susceptible to damage when tapped with a mallet. - 10.
 Strike off and finish the surface with a tamping rod, wood float, or trowel to produce a flat and even surface.
 Level the concrete with the top of the mold.
 Use a minimum amount of manipulation. - 11.
 Immediately cover the surface.
 A plastic cylinder lid shall be the preferred method to cover cylinder molds. - 12.
 Identify the specimen by writing on the outside of the mold.
 Do not inscribe the identification number in the surface of the concrete. - 13.
-Store the specimens on a level surface, in an area where they will not be disturbed, and within a temperature range of 60° F to 80° F (16° C to 27° C) for up to 48 hours.
+Store the specimens on a level surface, in an area where they will not be disturbed, and within a temperature range of 60° F to 80° F for up to 48 hours.